Prepaid cards including the Green Dot Prepaid Debit Card, and Walmart Money Card allow you to fund your card through ACH transfers.

 Most of these cards allow ACH transfers from either a checking or savings account and sometimes offer extra features like rewards and exclusive discounts.

-About ACH Transfers
+How ACH Transfers Work

 When you reload your prepaid card from your checking account, the transfer system follows the ACH principle.

 At first, you have to sign up for a card by visiting the card provider’s website.
 To sign up, you need to provide some official identification numbers.

 Once the card arrives, you have to go online and enter information like the card number and PIN in the card activation area of the website.

 Fill in the required information including your checking account number, the number of the destination prepaid card, and the amount to be transferred.

 Transfers usually take one to three business days to complete but for some cards, like the Walmart Money Card, same-day transfers are also possible.
 Most cards do not charge for loading.

-The List of Prepaid Cards With ACH Transfers
+Prepaid Cards That Allow ACH Transfers

 Below, we detail some of the most popular prepaid card options which can be funded using ACH transfers.
 We’ve included information about fees, limits, card features, and who can apply.